 Now you can have fins that give you extra speed and guide and strengthen a powerful kick from your hips!

-Yes, you kick shinfin ™ fins using the large muscles in your thighs and buttocks.
-You also use the core muscles in your stomach and torso to stabilise your hip and back (i.e. the core that Pilates exercises focus on).
+Leg fins work the large muscles in your thighs and buttocks.
+They also work the core muscles in your stomach and torso to stabilise your hip and back (i.e. the core muscles that Pilates exercises focus on).
 So these fins encourage you to use and strengthen all these muscles.

 Foot fins do not use the bigger muscles in your thighs and buttocks so much.
 Instead, they make you bend your knees too much and work your calves.
 You can feel your calves and ankles doing most of the kicking with foot flippers.
 Your ankles get strained and your calves get tired, often cramping up.

-You still use your calves to bend your knees a little bit with shinfin ™ fins , but much less than with foot flippers.
+You still use your calves to bend your knees a little bit with leg fins, but much less than with foot flippers.
 Calf strain and cramping are much reduced.
 Your main kick power does not come from knee-bend.
 Your main kick power comes from your hips.

 Now you can have fins that give you extra speed and use the large muscles in your thighs, buttocks, stomach and torso , just like good barefoot swimming!

-Yes, shinfin ™ fins give you extra swimming speed, at a constant speed during each stroke.
+Leg fins give you constant speed during each stroke, for extra swimming speed overall.
 This applies to your down kicks, up kicks, and to the transitions between kicks.
 You need constant speed throughout each stroke (i.e. within each stroke) to optimise your stroke efficiency.
 These fins do this best for freestyle, backstroke and butterfly.

 When you swim with regular foot fins, you can feel the speed changes within each stroke.
 The speed increases coincide with each down kick.
 You can feel it and hear it as the water flows past your ears.
 So regular foot flippers give you a fluctuating speed kick.
 They do not give you the constant speed within each stroke that you need for maximum efficiency.
 So foot flippers mess up your entire stroke.